-According to a survey of approximately 86,000 students published this April by Temple University, 45 percent of students from 123 college institutions claimed to have been food insecure in the past 30 days.
+According to a survey of approximately 86,000 students published in April 2019 by Temple University, 45 percent of students from 123 college institutions claimed to have been food insecure in the past 30 days.
 More than half of the respondents from two-year institutions and 44 percent of those from four-year colleges worried about running out of food, while almost half of all respondents claimed they could not afford to eat balanced, nutritious meals on a daily basis.

 These figures come at a time when the price of a college education is higher than it has ever been.
 While more students qualify for financial aid – probably because of the surging numbers of people enrolling – colleges actually have fewer dollars per student to spend.
 The result?
 National student debt has also reached a record high at almost 1.5 trillion dollars in the first quarter of 2019.

 It’s hard to concentrate on studying and excel on your exams if you’re hungry.
 It’s even harder to concentrate if you have to work at the same time, which, according to a study done by Georgetown University, more than 70 percent of students do.
 But perhaps most troubling to some students is the prospect of signing up for even more loans to cover their living costs.